fable-compiler/Fable/docs/compatibility.md

 The downside is you cannot implement the `IEnumerable` interface in a data structure, but you can use `seq, array and list comprehensions` normally.

+## Seq, List and Array modules
+All methods in F# `Seq` module have been implemented.
+There may be some methods still missing in `List` and `Array` modules, but in that case the compiler will default to the corresponding `Seq` function and build a new list or array from the response if necessary.

 ## Map and Set
 Maps and Sets fall back to the [ES6 corresponding classes](http://babeljs.io/docs/learn-es2015/#map-set-weak-map-weak-set) for performance, but this means adding and removing operations are mutable, so a bit of care is needed when manipulating them.